majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab4.rst

-Nginx Plus Caching
+NGINX Plus Caching
 -------------------

-Nginx and Nginx Plus are commonly deployed as a caching tier between a load balancing tier and the application server tier.
+NGINX and NGINX Plus are commonly deployed as a caching tier between a load balancing tier and the application server tier.

 .. image:: /_static/cache-flow.png

 This lab explores a simple caching configuration.
 Detailed information about caching configuration directives can be found in the `admin guide`_.
-In the lab example, Nginx Plus will cache content by respecting the ``Cache-Control`` header in the response.
+In the lab example, NGINX Plus will cache content by respecting the ``Cache-Control`` header in the response.
 Content with a ``Cache-Control`` header containing ``max-age=0`` will not be cached by default.

 Add a cache